 Be sure to consider how the maximum, minimum and step values are set for the range of your sliders so that you can limit the results to desirable values.
 For example, here, the rotation step value is set to 15 with a range of -90 to 90 so that the system won’t return many options with tiny rotation changes.

 Geometry – The green section of the graph contains nodes which create the desk layouts based on the room geometry coming from Revit.
 Open the graph to explore in more detail, but the basic idea is to process and display the room geometry coming from Revit.
 Then define a system of datums based off of this geometry.
-Next runs of desks can be divided into construction planes for hosting each desk.
+Next, runs of desks can be divided into construction planes for hosting each desk.
 Then the desk geometry and clearance rectangles can be drawn.
 Finally, the geometry is compared against the room boundaries and any conflicts are removed.